shuricksumy/openvpn-install/README.md

   #variable
   TLS_SIG="3"
   ```
-- Added headless added password to user
+- Added a headless password adding to the user
   ```
   #variable
   CL_PASS="somepass"
   ```
-- Add variable for setting tun number
+- Add a variable for setting the tun number
   ```
   #variable
   TUN_NUMBER="12"
   ```
-- New logic of file generation
+- New logic for file generation
-  - if easy-rsa is exist -> do not delete in and use for ovpn configs, if not -> create new direcory with configs
+  - if easy-rsa is exist -> do not delete it and use it for ovpn configs, if not -> create a new directory with configs
-  - if openvpn server.conf does not exist -> generated new one based on env config and easy-rsa direcory
+  - if openvpn server.conf does not exist -> generated a new one based on env config and easy-rsa directory

 - Added small services variables:
   ```